PHYSICIAN SPOTLIGHT: Dr. Chester Griffiths’ Legacy of Care

 5. Centers of Excellence development with emphasis on expertise team building, financial efficiency and patient clinical outcome data analysis.

-What brought you to John Wayne Cancer Institute?
+What brought you to Saint John’s Cancer Institute?

-Dr. Kelly and I collaborated together at UCLA, developing techniques of minimally invasive endonasal endoscopic skull base surgery prior to his joining John Wayne Cancer Institute.
+Dr. Kelly and I collaborated together at UCLA, developing techniques of minimally invasive endoscopic endonasal skull base surgery prior to his joining Saint John’s Cancer Institute.
 We have continued this innovative collaboration at the Pacific Brain Tumor Center at the Pacific Neuroscience Institute where have performed more than 300 such excisions of skull base brain tumors.
 I currently hold a faculty position at the Institute as a Professor of Surgery for the neurosurgical fellowship training program.

 Tell us about your volunteer work.